My TTL CPU

 As you can see, the CLR input of the D-flipflop has been connected to control line I16.
 The moment I16 is negated, output /Q is pulled (H) and this will stop the 393.
 See it as an equivalent of the 80x86 instruction HLT (= HaLT) or even better, the 65816 instruction STP (= SToP).

 FYI: I only added this feature for the simple reason that I16 was left over.
-But in contrary to an 80x86 that can be awaken again by an interrupt, this processor cannot for the simple reason this CPU doesn't have any means to release the flipflop again.
+But in contrary to an 80x86 that can be awaken again by an interrupt, this processor cannot for the simple reason this CPU doesn't have any means except a reset to release the flipflop again.
 In this case halt is really HALT.

 After I finished the first schematic, I got another idea.
 When connecting the board to my Debugger, in single step mode my CPU will stop at every odd step.
 So the question rose if I could stop it only during the execution step, thus skipping the first six steps.
 IMHO it only needed one AND gate (IC23A) and that just happened to be left over.
 It is placed between the RDY flipflop and IC34D, the OR gate.
 The second input is connected to SYNC.